mavceleb/mavceleb_baseline/README.md

 ## Extracted features:
 ### Face Features:
 For Face Embeddings (4096-D) we use [VGGFace](https://www.robots.ox.ac.uk/~vgg/software/vgg_face/).
-We use the Keras implementation of this paper from [this repository](https://gist.github.com/EncodeTS/6bbe8cb8bebad7a672f0d872561782d9)
+The model can be downloaded [here](https://drive.google.com/drive/folders/1ct_TXo2x-1tKGAnGYDaC6XzIPRaVN6J-?usp=sharing).
+Run `vggFaceFeat.py` for face feature extraction.

 ### Voice Features:
 For Voice Embeddings (512-D) we use the method described in [Utterance Level Aggregator](https://arxiv.org/abs/1902.10107).
 The code we used is released by authors and is [publicly available](https://github.com/WeidiXie/VGG-Speaker-Recognition).
 We fine tuned the model on v2 split of MAV-Celeb dataset for feature extraction.
+The pre-trained model on MAV-Celeb ( v2) can be downloaded [here](https://drive.google.com/drive/folders/1ykJ3rAPLN0x1n5nVaw3QVPi9vZXlrfe6?usp=sharing).
+Run `uttLevelVoiceFeat.py` for voice feature extraction.

 Pre extracted features can be downloaded [here](https://drive.google.com/drive/folders/1TYxRAMzzn0ZO9pYTXYlhc67YGzvXhMV1?usp=sharing).